 Kashmir sapphires have a superior ‘cornflower’ blue hue to them with a mysterious and almost sleepy quality.
 These inclusions scatter light in a way that gives the stone a soft, glowing appearance, some enthusiasts describe this as "blue velvet”.

-Fay comments: “Kashmir sapphires are unrivalled in their quality, with captivating colour as well as historical significance.
-As such, we expect the ring in our sale to attract a lot of attention and multiple bids.”
+Fay Roach, jewellery specialist at Cheffins, comments: “Kashmir sapphires are unrivalled in their quality, with captivating colour as well as historical significance.
+The stunning ring in our sale attracted a lot of attention, with both online and in-room bidders vying to secure it, driving the price up to significantly above its guide.”